 It is a right of passage in sports to move to a completely different city with a new team.
 Most of us in the industry go through it.
 Sometimes it can be a scary voyage.

 BUT, it can also be extremely rewarding and fun.
-New challenges, new opportunities, and a whole set of new relationships to build in a new city.
+New challenges, new opportunities, and a whole set of new relationships to build in a new city with your sponsorship sales.

 Don’t just stay in the office when you get to the new city.
 Head out, meet people & fans, and get a good pulse of the culture.
 It will help you immensely when you get into your first pitches with sponsors.